-Climate change will have perceptible impacts on Germany's waterways and river systems and therefore also on inland waterway transport (IWT).
+Climate change will have tangible impacts on Germany's waterways and river systems and therefore also on inland waterway transport (IWT).
 The anticipated changes in flow regimes are of particular relevance here.
-Waterway development and maintenance programmes must take these changing ambient conditions into account and respond appropriately.
+Waterway development and maintenance measures must take these changing ambient conditions into account and respond appropriately.

-In the context of the German economy, the shipping and waterways system is an integral element of national and international logistics chains, which - for the purposes of forward planning - must adapt to these changes in ambient and climatic conditions in good time.
+For Germany as a hub of industry, the shipping and waterways system is an integral element of national and international logistics chains, which - for the purposes of forward planning - must adapt to these changes in ambient and climatic conditions in good time.
 Given the long lifespans of infrastructure - which in some cases (e.g. locks, weirs) remains in use for up to 100 years - and the investment decisions which need to be taken in the near future, the impacts of climate change must be factored into planning processes without delay.
-A working aid on this topic is currently in development (WSV in preparation).
+A working aid on this topic is currently in development (Federal Waterways and Shipping Administration WSV - in preparation).
 In addition to the impacts of climate change on the shipping industry - such as the increased financial risk resulting from draught restrictions and a decrease in the number of sailing days - various downstream effects are likely to be felt in sectors such as port operations, warehousing and industries that rely on low-cost bulk transportation of goods by ship.

-In 2007, the German Federal Ministry of Transport and Digital Infrastructure (BMVI) launched a departmental research programme entitled Impacts of Climate Change on Waterways and Navigation in Germany - Development of Adaptation Options (KLIWAS).
-As part of this applied preliminary research, an initial toolkit was developed (model chains), with a particular focus on long-term waterway and climate projections, in order to provide planners and decision-makers with more robust information about the regional and local impacts of climate change; these projections are now being progressively operationalised, embedded and continuously expanded (BMVI 2015).
+In 2007, the German Federal Ministry of Transport and Digital Infrastructure (BMVI) launched a departmental research programme entitled Impacts of Climate Change on Waterways and Navigation in Germany - Searching for Options of Adaptation (KLIWAS).
+As part of this applied preliminary research, an initial toolkit was developed (model chains), with a particular focus on long-term waterway and climate projections, in order to provide planners and decision-makers with more robust information on the regional and local impacts of climate change.
+These projections are now being progressively operationalised, integrated and continuously expanded ((BMVI 2015).

-BMVI is continuing the work that began in 2007 by pooling the expertise available within its departmental research facilities and executive agencies.
-The launch of the BMVI Network of Experts, whose guiding theme is Knowledge - Ability - Action, established a basis on which to pursue the objective of building a resilient and low-carbon transport system in Germany.
+BMVI is continuing the work that began in 2007 by pooling the expertise available within its departmental research facilities and subordinate authorities.
+The launch of the BMVI Network of Experts, whose guiding theme is Knowledge - Ability - Action, established a basis on which to pursue the objective of building a resilient and environmentally sound transport system in Germany.
 The aim is to cluster competences on a broader basis, to network more intensively and, by doing so, to promote the transfer of knowledge and technology.

-Topic 1 addressed by the Network of Experts aims to determine the vulnerability of transport and infrastructure to climate change and extreme weather events and to develop appropriate adaptation options on this basis.
-Here, making the national transport infrastructure resilient to extreme weather and climate change and thus facilitating sustainable usability is particularly important.
-The Deutscher Wetterdienst (German Meteorological Service - DWD), the Federal Maritime and Hydrographic Agency (BSH), the Federal Institute of Hydrology (BfG), the Federal Waterways Engineering and Research Institute (BAW), the Federal Railway Authority (EBA) and the Federal Highway Research Institute (BASt) are working together to combine their specialist knowledge about climate development with practical knowledge of the three modes of transport, namely waterways, road and rail (BMVI 2017).
+Topic 1 addressed by the Network of Experts aims to determine the vulnerable areas of transport and infrastructure to climate change and extreme weather events and to develop appropriate adaptation options on this basis.
+Here, making national transport infrastructure resilient to extreme weather and climate change and thus facilitating sustainable usability is particularly important.
+The Deutscher Wetterdienst (German Meteorological Service - DWD), the Federal Maritime and Hydrographic Agency (BSH), the Federal Institute of Hydrology (BfG), the Federal Waterways Engineering and Research Institute (BAW), the Federal Railway Authority (EBA) and the Federal Highway Research Institute (BASt) are working together to combine their specialist knowledge on climate development with practical knowledge of the three modes of transport, namely waterways, road and rail (BMVI 2017).

-Impacts of low water levels
+Concerns resulting from low water levels